 The calculation of the NPS doesn't merely involve averaging the scores from the total user responses.
 Rather, the percentage of detractors is subtracted from the percentage of promoters, resulting in an NPS score that can range from -100 to 100.

-Why is it important to measure?
+Why is it crucial to measure NPS?

-How should you use this KPI?
+How should you utilize this KPI?

 Like all metrics, NPS can be used to monitor customer sentiment about your product's direction over time, i.e., are customers becoming more or less satisfied?
 Furthermore, NPS allows for performance comparison.
 According to Delighted, the average NPS score among software companies is 41, with wide variations seen among companies such as Adobe, which reports an NPS of 60.